New Jersey enacts law allowing unauthorized immigrants to get driver's licenses

-ELIZABETH, N.J. — A bill that will let immigrants who cannot prove they're in the country legally get a driver's license was signed Thursday by New Jersey Gov. Phil Murphy.
+ELIZABETH, N.J. — New Jersey Gov. Phil Murphy signed a bill Thursday that will let immigrants who cannot prove they're in the country legally get driver's licenses.

 "Expanding access to driver’s licenses is critical for the safety of New Jerseyans and a step toward building a stronger and fairer New Jersey for all,” Murphy said.